-The gem NYC's skyline, the Empire State Building needs no introduction.
-But even cultural set-pieces must keep up with the times, and the Empire State Building's website was a lot less timeless than the building behind it.
+The gem of NYC's skyline, the Empire State Building needs no introduction.
+But even cultural set pieces must keep up with the times, and the Empire State Building's website was a lot less timeless than the building behind it.
 Preparing for the future meant total digital transformation, including a new website, a new visual brand, and a new voice.

-So, what do you say about a building like the Empire State Building?
+So, what do you say about a building as grand as this one?
 Turns out, a whole lot.
 The content on the ESB website had to do many things: drive ticket sales, educate guests, give directions, share history.
 I led this content effort.
-From ticket details, to timelines, to the accessibility statement, all of our content was all united by a single truth: The Empire State Building is the greatest building in the world.
+From ticket details to timelines, to the accessibility statement, all of our content was united by a single truth: The Empire State Building is quite simply the greatest building in the world.

 How this website spoke was just as important to us as what it would say.